Pop-up book

-A pop-up book is any book with three-dimensional pages and the terminology serves as an umbrella term for movable book, pop-ups, tunnel books, transformations, volvelles, flaps, pull-tabs, pop-outs, pull-downs, and other features each performing in a different manner.
+A pop-up book is any book with three-dimensional pages, often with elements that pop up as a page is turned.
+The terminology serves as an umbrella term for movable book, pop-ups, tunnel books, transformations, volvelles, flaps, pull-tabs, pop-outs, pull-downs, and other features each performing in a different manner.
 Three-dimensional greeting cards use the same principles.

-Interactive and pop-up types

 Design and creation of such books in arts is sometimes called "paper engineering".
 This usage should not be confused with traditional paper engineering, the engineering of systems to mass-produce paper products.

-The artistic aspect of paper engineering is related to origami in that the two arts both employ folded paper.
-However, origami in its simplest form doesn't use scissors or glue and tends to be made with very foldable paper; by contrast, pop-ups rely more on glue, cutting, and stiff card stock.
-What they have in common is folding.

 Animated books

 Animated books combine three elements: story, colored illustrations which include text, and "two or more animated illustrations with their movement mechanisms working between a doubled page".
 In 1938, Julian Wehr's animations for children's books were patented as "moving illustrations" that move the picture up and down and horizontally at the same time with a single movement.